ibm-cloud-docs/dl/alternative-deployments.md

 The default deployments of Direct Link Connect do not include redundant configuration, although they can be deployed diversely on discrete routers.

-Many customers choose to create redundant deployments by setting up an additional Direct Link connection.
+Many customers choose to create redundant deployments by setting up an extra Direct Link connection.
 The following diagrams illustrate some schematic representations of alternative Direct Link deployments

-IBM Cloud Direct Link also makes it easy to establish diverse Connect deployments, as shown in Figure 1.
+IBM Cloud Direct Link also allows you to establish diverse Connect deployments, as shown in Figure 1.

 ![Diverse Connect](/images/connect_alt_2.png "Diverse Connect"){: caption="Figure 1.
 A diverse IBM Cloud Direct Link Connect deployment to enable redundancy via Customer BGP schema" caption-side="bottom"}

 ## Using Connect along with other clouds
 {: #using-exchange-and-connect-in-conjunction-with-other-clouds}

 Some customers want to use Direct Link Connect along with other cloud providers, such as AWS, Azure, or Google Cloud.
-The following schematic shows an overview of how to establish this type of connection with a Telco (service provider).
+The following schematic shows an overview of how to establish this type of connection with a telco (service provider).

 ![Other Clouds Connect](/images/connect_alt_3.png "Other Clouds Connect"){: caption="Figure 2.
 Using Direct Link Connect in conjunction with other clouds" caption-side="bottom"}